Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Reporters noticed heart-tugging incidents at the unforgettable scene.
 An elderly black woman held her granddaughter aloft so she could see the "man who made her free."
 Many visitors responded as if they had lost a close family member.
 "Hundreds addressed words of farewell to the cold and inanimate body; and thousands passed from the platform with weeping eyes."
 Often overheard was the remark, "He was the poor man's friend."

 Besides local citizens and a massive stream of out-of-town visitors, the mourners included special groups.
-A reporter explained, "About one o'clock a large number of wounded soldiers in the hospitals came marching up the avenue, some of them with their heads bandaged, others with arms in a sling, others limping from the effects of wounds ... anxious to take a long and last look at the face of the late President and honored Commander-in-Chief."
+A reporter noted, "About one o'clock a large number of wounded soldiers in the hospitals came marching up the avenue, some of them with their heads bandaged, others with arms in a sling, others limping from the effects of wounds ... anxious to take a long and last look at the face of the late President and honored Commander-in-Chief."

 Government clerks from nearby buildings came decorated with mourning emblems as they marched in groups.
 They were admitted through entrances which were off-limits to the public.
 By 4:00 p.m. guests from the city's hotels arrived en masse.
 One writer commented, "Thus the day passed, the like of which was never before seen.
 There were large gatherings here at the death of both Harrison and Taylor, but never anything like this."